defold/doc/docs/en/tutorials/grading.md

     }
     ```

-Now we have the model in place with its material and shaders.
+Now we have the quad model in place with its material and shaders.
+We just have to draw it to the screen frame buffer.

 ## Texturing with the off-screen buffer